The Ultimate Guide to Visiting The Forbidden City

 Early bird is always helpful to avoid the crowd.
 But it is not my favorite time to go early.

-So if you only have 1 or 2 hours to visit, I highly recommend you go after 1:30 pm.
+I don’t recommend you go early because everyone thinks the same, especially the tour groups.
+A long queue waits at the front door(medium gate) before opening.
+If you only have 1 or 2 hours to visit, I highly recommend you go after 1:30 pm.
 It is much better.

-There are some Chinese holidays, it is always busy.
+There are some Chinese holidays; it is always busy.
 If you can skip them, it helps you get a better travel experience.

 Dates to avoid visiting China!